renxia/fis-parser-babel-latest/README.md

 fis-parser-babel-latest
 =====================

-A　Plugin to translate es2015/es2016/es2017 to es5 based on babel in fis.
+A　Plugin to translate es2015/es2016/es2017 to es5 based on babel in fis/fis3.

 ### INSTALL